huirad/rpi_obd2/README.md

   * `sudo hciconfig hci0 up`
 * Search for the bluetooth dongle
   * `hcitool scan`
-  * This command reports the MAC address of all found BT devices at 00:0B:0D:84:B3:A0
+  * This command reports the MAC address of all found BT devices, like 00:0B:0D:84:B3:A0
-* Bind the bluetooth donge to a rfcomm device
+* Bind the bluetooth dongle to a rfcomm device
   * `sudo rfcomm bind 0 00:0B:0D:84:B3:A0`
   * Now the device /dev/rfcomm0 is created
 * Try to connect to the device